Farhan1003/Account-Generator-Bot/README.md

 **16. If you get a error when running a command or starting up make sure you followed all of the steps and the Requirements.**

+## Editing the status
+Go to file `index.js` scroll to Line `10` and edit those 4 lines to whatever statuses you want.

+**Make Sure your lines are in " " and don't delete , **

 ## Images
 https://media.discordapp.net/attachments/831933957296619570/874544102685966376/unknown.png)
 https://media.discordapp.net/attachments/873088176514818098/874545213782233088/unknown.png)